 Cards that offer 1.5X airline miles per dollar:

-- Chase Freedom Unlimited: Earns 1.5 Ultimate Rewards points per dollar for all spend.
-Pair with a premium card (e.g. Sapphire Reserve, Sapphire Preferred, Ink Business Preferred, etc.) to transfer points to several airline or hotel programs.
+- Chase Ultimate Rewards.
+Two no-fee cards in Chase’s lineup earn 1.5 Ultimate Rewards points per dollar for all spend.
+Pair either one with a premium card (e.g. Sapphire Reserve, Sapphire Preferred, Ink Business Preferred, etc.) to transfer points to several airline or hotel programs:

 4. Earn valuable big spend bonuses: elite status, free nights, companion pass, etc.

 Many credit cards offer bonuses for meeting high spend thresholds.
 You can find a comprehensive list here: Best big spend bonuses.
 Here are a few examples: